Janosch-Gehring/nlu-annotations/ambiguity_task/resources/intro_text.md

 You will first have to pass the qualification test, which consists of five questions. **You only have one attempt and you can only pass by annotating all of them correctly.** Carefully look at the sentences and determine which sense is more likely (or both/neither).

-**If you fail at the qualification test**: You will not be able to start the annotation.
-Feel free to contact us on Prolific.
-We can review your answers and give you another attempt.
+**If you fail at the qualification test**: You will not be able to start the annotation. ***IMPORTANT***: **Remember to copy the Screen-Out Completion Code that will be displayed to Prolific.** If we see that an honest effort was made, you will get a small amount of money as compensation for your time.

 **If you succeed at the qualification test**: Once you pass the qualification test, you will automatically unlock access to the annotation page.
 It is structurally identical to the qualification.
-Each annotator is assigned around 115 samples.
+Each annotator is assigned around 65 samples.
+We expect each sample to take 30-60 seconds, so it will likely take around 45 minutes in total.

 Your progress for both qualification and annotation is **saved automatically** anytime you press the *NEXT* button.
-If you close the tab, you can later log in again and continue where you left off.

 ### **Good luck and have fun!**